daostack/arc/docs/contracts/controller/Controller.md

 ## Global constraints

-A controller maintains and enforces a global constraints for the organization.
+A controller maintains and enforces global constraints for the organization.

 A constraint define what a "cannot be done" in the DAO. e.g limit the number of minted tokens for the DAO.